Mirror-Protocol/docs/protocol/mirrored-assets-massets.md

 ### Protocol Fee

 1.5% Mirror **protocol fee** is charged whenever a withdrawal from a CDP is made \(including position closure and liquidation auction\).
-The protocol fee is calculated based on the value of the collateral at position opening.
+The protocol fee is calculated based on the value of the mAsset at position opening.
 This fee is then sent to the [Collector](../contracts/collector.md) contract, converted into MIR through Terraswap and distributed to MIR token stakers as a staking reward.

 ### Margin Call & Auction